nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 }
 ```

-This code uses `getElementsByTagName()` method to retrieve a `NodeList` that represents all of the `<div>` elements in the document.
-The `for-of` loop then iterates over each element and outputs its ID, effectively making the code the same as it would be for a standard array.
+This code calls `getElementsByTagName()` to retrieve a `NodeList` that represents all of the `<div>` elements in the `document` object.
+The `for-of` loop then iterates over each element and outputs the element IDs, effectively making the code the same as it would be for a standard array.

-## The Spread Operator
+## The Spread Operator and Non-Array Iterables

-In Chapter 7, you saw how the spread operator (`...`) can be used to convert a set into an array.
+Chapter 7 discusses how the spread operator (`...`) can be used to convert a set into an array.
 For example:

 ```js
 let set = new Set([1, 2, 3, 3, 3, 4, 5]),